 - A huge Global Collection Garden with plants from around the world, including the Mediterranean, Asia, and more

-- A Culinary Garden showcasing a variety of edible plants that can be grown locally
+- A Culinary Garden showcasing a variety of edible and medicinal plants that can be grown locally

 - A Community Garden where anyone can volunteer and learn from experts